cookinrelaxin/cookinrelaxin.github.io/research.md

     2c. *On the table was put a bowl of pasta down.
     2c'.
 On the table was put down a bowl of pasta.

-The paradigm in 3 shows that the object must occur at the right edge of the sentence even when

-    3a.
-Professor Kunen proved the Twin Prime Conjecture false in the lecture.
-    3b.
-The Twin Prime Conjecture was proved false in the lecture.
-    3c. *In the lecture was proved the Twin Prime Conjecture false.
-    3c. ?In the lecture was proved false the Twin Prime Conjecture.

 My research on locative inversion investigates the relationship between syntactic structure, linear order, and locality.
 A central question is whether the structural height of different potential movers to a given landing site determines which phrase ends up moving, or whether it is simply the leftmost eligible phrase that moves.
 In Feldcamp (2026), I argue that  the latter hypothesis is closer to the truth.
 The crucial data comes from locative inversion configurations in which the structurally higher of two potential movers is to the right of the structurally lower of the two.

-What I find is that the phrase on the right cannot move unless the phrase on the left first moves to the right of it.
+The paradigm in 3 is parallel to that in 2, but the PP starts out as a modifier of the verb "prove", higher than the object noun phrase in the embedded clause.
+Nonetheless, the NP must be pronounced at the right edge of the sentence, if PP is to move.
+What we find is that the phrase on the right cannot move unless the phrase on the left first moves to the right of it.
 I develop and argue for a theory of locality that explains this generalization.

+    3a.
+Professor Kunen proved two well-known conjectures false in the lecture.
+    3b.
+Two well-known conjectures were proved false in the lecture.
+    3c. *In the lecture was proved two well-known conjectures false.
+    3c.
+In the lecture were proved false two well-known conjectures.

 - Feldcamp, Z. (2026).
 Precedence-sensitive locality in English locative inversion.
 Submitted.
   [Paper on LingBuzz](https://lingbuzz.net/lingbuzz/010192)